rdtricky/stagg/README.md

 #### Misc

+- Discord bot "barracks" cmd to show accurate W/L, games played, time played, etc
 - Discord bot most kills in a game
 - Sign ups seem to double create
-- chartjs-node to draw charts for Discord bot
 - Create roles for Discord servers (eg: '@2+ KD')
 - Alert when someone beats their previous best or gets a BR win
-- Store generated JWTs in db and provide back an ID for the confirmation email link
-- Add field to denote if registered player, enemy player, or control player (known good players)
+- Add field to denote if registered player, enemy player, or KGP (known good players)

 #### Call of Duty API

 - WZ/MP Profiles
 - Match summaries
 - Multiplayer API/types
-- Testing and error reporting
 - Some teamPlacement props are 0
-- Backfill rankedTeams with TRN whenever possible (maybe useless without uno ids?)

 ### Publishing to NPM